 Capacity

-First, you need to look for a space that’s large enough physically to accommodate your guests.
+First, you need a space that’s large enough physically to accommodate your guests.
 Think about what activity you’ll be doing and whether everyone will be able to comfortably fit.

 Amenities